Jkutkut/Xun-GuiTos/README.md

         - Poll vote UI refresh updated.
     - NodeRed:
         - Working on endPoll logic and canStopWaiting.
-        - Bugs on querys to DB fixed.
+        - Bugs on query to DB fixed.
         - Now when asking for missionPoll.html, the server decides if the user waits or goes to the mission.
         - Now the endPoll logic should really stop if the number of players chosen are not valid.
         - Debug setup code added to debug the endGame.